Survival of the Fittest: Testing Superradiance Termination with Simulated Binary Black Hole Statistics: Introduction

 4pt

-Notice that all the exquisite phenomena above hinge on the existence of an adequately populated boson cloud.
+Notice that all the phenomena above hinge on the existence of an adequately populated boson cloud.
 For an isolated BH, this is possible if the BH spin is large enough.
-For a BH in a binary system, the tidal perturbation from the companion mixes superradiant growing modes with non-superradiant decaying modes, thereby destabilizing the cloud \citep{Arvanitaki:2014wva,Du:2022trq} and terminating superradiance \citep{Tong:2022bbl}.
-This termination effect occurs for generic binary orbits and tightly constrains the dynamics of boson clouds.
-In Extreme-Mass-Ratio-Inspiraling (EMRI) systems, the backreaction of cloud termination can significantly alter the motion of the companion, driving the orbit towards the co-rotating large circular limit \citep{Fan:2023jjj}.
+For a BH in a binary system, the tidal perturbation from the companion mixes superradiant growing modes with non-superradiant decaying modes, thereby destabilizing the cloud \citep{Arvanitaki:2014wva,Du:2022trq} and turning the effective superradiance rate to zero or below.
+This effect known as \textit{superradiance termination} occurs for generic binary orbits and tightly constrains the dynamics of boson clouds \citep{Tong:2022bbl}.
+In Extreme-Mass-Ratio-Inspiraling (EMRI) systems, the backreaction of cloud termination can significantly alter the motion of the companion, reducing the eccentricity and the misalignment angle between the BH spin and the orbital angular momentum \citep{Fan:2023jjj}.
 Although the majority of BHs are expected to be isolated due to the kick they receive during the supernova explosion, the BHs observable through the emission of GWs are expected to be found in binary systems \citep{Lam:2022,Belczynski:2004,Fender:2013,Wiktorowicz:2019}.
 Moreover, fast-spinning BHs tend to acquire their high spin through the accretion of material from a close companion \citep{Gou:2011,McClintock:2014}, whereas isolated BHs are believed to be born with negligible spin \citep{Fuller:2019sxi}, making superradiance unlikely.
 Therefore, a systematic investigation of superradiance termination for realistic BH binaries is crucial to understanding superradiant boson clouds that could exist in our Galaxy.

 4pt